MrJBS/MyBigProject/README.md

 ```

 #### BatchLongestWordPerHashtag
-finds the longes word in a tweet per hashtag.
+finds the longest word in a tweet per hashtag.
 The hashes are filtered.
 The output looks like ([HASHTAG],[WORD], [LENGTH]) <br>